-In my fourth year of marriage, during marriage counseling, my husband told me he never wanted me to have children because of my auto immune disease.
+In my fourth year of marriage, during marriage counseling, my husband told me he never wanted me to have children because of my autoimmune disease.
 I divorced him because we had agreed on children, we had picked out names.
 One unsuccessful relationship after another led to me missing my window.
 I never did get to have a child.
 But I have a stepson who lost his mother at a young age.
 We love each other so much.
 Jumping in as a parent of a teenager is very hard.
-But to hear him wish me my first happy mothers day was priceless, absolutely priceless.
-My ex has been married twice after me and he plans on having children.
+But to hear him wish me my first happy Mother’s Day was priceless, absolutely priceless.
+My ex has been married twice after me, and he plans on having children.
 Sometimes I hate him for what he did to me.
-But now I have my wonderful stepson who I never would have met if it wasn’t for my ex.
-My husband now is pretty awesome too.
+But now I have my wonderful stepson whom I never would have met if it wasn’t for my ex.
+My husband now is pretty awesome, too.
 I love my boys like crazy.
 So, happy ending!

 Yesterday, Anonymous commented:

 I feel like I am the only woman in the world who started out not wanting children, grew to change my mind, and had my husband on several occasions scream at me that I can’t change my mind.
-He expects me to be around and support all of his friends families and everytime, I die a little more inside.
-I am scared for my future in aging, lonely, and just sad I married someone like this.
+He expects me to be around and support all of his friends’ families and every time, I die a little more inside.
+I am scared for my future, aging, lonely, and just sad I married someone like this.